 Interested musicians become CMPs by requesting admission into the Music for Healing and Transition Program.
 The candidate is screened for musical proficiency prior to and after taking the required course work.
 The CMP candidate then participates in a supervised MHTP Practicum and Intern program.
 Upon completing these requirements, the student must pass a final exam of the five training modules and submit recordings of various music that is prescribed for specific patient conditions and symptoms.
 Upon completing these requirements, the student is then certified by MHTP as a CMP.

 LTM can be thought of as a form of sound therapy since it emphasizes the sonic characteristics of music as the element that positively impacts a patient’s health.
-LTM is always live music and has no specific goal other than to create a healing environment for the patient.
-Music Therapy, on the other hand, is prescribed by a physician for specific outcomes that the therapist works to achieve with the patient.
-A Music Therapist may use recorded music, or lead interactive sessions where patients write or perform music with the therapist, often in group sessions.
-Conversely, LTM is always played for individual patients, allowing the therapeutic musician to alter the music based on a single patient's response.
+LTM is always live music and is only intended to create a healing environment for the patient.
+Music Therapy is prescribed by a physician for specific outcomes that the therapist works to achieve with the patient.
+A Music Therapist may use recorded music or lead interactive sessions where patients write or perform with the therapist, often in group sessions.
+Conversely, LTM is always played for individual patients, allowing the music practitioner to alter the music based on a single patient's response.

-LTM is usually played on acoustic instruments or the human voice; however, some CMPs use electronic keyboards.
+LTM is often played on acoustic instruments or the human voice; however, some CMPs use electronic keyboards.
 Acoustic instruments are preferred as the tonal qualities of acoustic (stringed instruments) have harmonic overtones that are not present in digital or music produced by electric instruments.
 These overtones improve the process of sympathetic vibration and entrainment, which are foundational elements of LTM.
 However, many CMPs use keyboards and provide very effective LTM sessions for their patients.

 The harp provides the most expansive range of tones and frequencies used for LTM.
 Other stringed instruments include Dulcimer, guitar, violin, viola, and cello.
 Banjos and Mandolins typically produce tones that are too high and cannot produce lower frequencies.
 Many CMPs also sing or hum acapella.